 - Take another breath, and repeat for reps.

 The pause deadlift is a variation of the deadlift where you have added a pause somewhere in the middle of the lift.
 In the description and demonstration above, we have chosen to place the pause just above the floor, on the way up.

 Pause deadlift is an exercise that can improve your technique and strength for regular deadlifts.
-By pausing, you have the time to (consciously or not) feel what position you are the strongest in, and which muscles that needs to be tensed and which that don’t.
+By pausing, you have the time to (consciously or not) feel what position you are the strongest in, and which muscles need to be tensed and which don’t.
 Insert the pause at the position where you want this effect, but as the beginning of the lift is generally the weakest position in a deadlift, that is a general good range to pause in.

 Text and graphics from the StrengthLog app.